Legacy

 The Cut

-What weight did you never trust yourself to have?
+What weight did you refuse to wield?